MichaelMGithub/fid/README.md

 # fid
 **Fundamentals of Interactive Design**

-Taught by Proffessor Michael Kappers
+Taught by Professor Michael Kappers